 If the sponsor or supplier agrees to use the university’s template without modifications, recipients may sign it with no further review.

 Recipients should be aware that sponsor or supplier requested terms in NDAs may violate university policy.
-Therefore, if the sponsor or supplier presents their own template or requests modifications to the university’s template, Recipients should consult with OSR, OTL, the Research Management Group (RMG), the Procurement Contracts Office or OGC prior to signing.
+Therefore, if the sponsor or supplier presents their own template or requests modifications to the university’s template, Recipients should consult with OSR, OTL, the Research Management Group (RMG), the Procurement Services Contracts Office or OGC prior to signing.

 c.
 Memoranda of Understanding (MOUs) and Letters of Intent (LOIs)